Airline City Pair Program

 What is the City Pair Program?

 GSA’s shared services program, of which the Airline City Pair Program is a part, is used by agencies and saves the government more than $5.9 billion a year.
-For more information on the NEW!
-FY13 CPP 48 Hour Cancellation requirement, please visit the FAQ [PDF, 322k] document.
+For more information on the FY14 CPP 48 Hour Cancellation requirement, please see the FAQs.